 Training is incredibly beneficial to both staff and the organisation, which is why it is vital to find the right training venue.
-A training venue with no ventilation will put your staff to sleep (or at least their brains) and a venue that is too cold will have their teeth chattering louder than the instructor is talking.
+A training venue with classrooms for hire, with no ventilation will put your staff to sleep (or at least their brains) and a venue that is too cold will have their teeth chattering louder than the instructor is talking.

 The training venue itself